Speaking

 Participants leave with:

-- A clear, human-readable version of the 12 Principles
+• A clear version of the 12 Principles of Regenerative Tourism.

 Formats & audiences